addthis/MetricCatcher/README.md

 ## Jobs

-When this was written, Clearpsirng was hiring; even if the blame on this line is from long ago, we probably still are.
+When this was written, Clearspring was hiring; even if the blame on this line is from long ago, we probably still are.
 Check out http://clearspring.com/jobs if you're intersted in doing webapps, working with Big Data, and like smart, fun coworkers.
 Clearspring is based just outside of Washington, DC (Tysons Corner)